-Percent correct: 34% (full credit), 22% (partial credit)

-No calculator, tiles provided
+Example 8: Moderate Complexity Source: 2005 NAEP 4M4 #12 Grade 4 Percent correct: 34% (full Algebra: Equations and inequalities credit), 22% (partial credit) No calculator, tiles provided

 Questions 11-14 [these questions included this item] refer to the number tiles or the paper strip.
 Please remove the 10 number tiles and the paper strip from your packet and put them on your desk.